-m3architecture has extensive experience in master planning.
+m3architecture has extensive experience in master planning and urban design.

 We've delivered successful master plans for regional town centres, university campus precincts, school campuses, residential colleges, and individual building master plans.